 It offers a customizable premium, deductible, and annual limit.
-You are not limited to few options.
+You are not limited to a few options.
 With Petplan, you can design your own cat insurance based on your needs and capacities.

 Inclusions: Injuries, illnesses, diagnostic tests, vet exam fees, virtual vet visits, comprehensive dental, breed-specific conditions, cancer treatment, surgery, rehabilitation, holistic care, emergency and specialist vets, behavioral therapy, and chiropractic care.

 Trupanion has award-winning customer care.
-As high as 99% of policy holders stick with Trupanion every month.
+As high as 99% of policyholders stick with Trupanion every month.
 It has a good record of reimbursements.
 65% of claims are settled within the day and 80% are settled within the week.

 Trupanion covers 90% of the unexpected veterinary costs.
 It has a customizable deductible ranging from $0 to $1000, depending on your needs.
 The waiting period is 5 days for injuries and 30 days for illnesses.

-Inclusions: Illnesses, injuries, hereditary and congenital conditions, diagnostic tests, surgeries, hospital stays, medications, supplements, prosthetic devices and carts.
+Inclusions: Illnesses, injuries, hereditary and congenital conditions, diagnostic tests, surgeries, hospital stays, medications, supplements, prosthetic devices, and carts.

 Lemonade provides speedy transactions.
 With Lemonade pet insurance, you sign up in seconds and get paid in minutes.
-This cat insurance company provides free-digital experience powered by AI.
+This cat insurance company provides a free-digital experience powered by AI.
 They receive high ratings on google play and so much good feedback from its clients.

 Lemonade’s premium starts at $10 per month.
 You have to create an account and sign-up to see the specifics of their pet insurance policy.